-If you’re a bit of a beer fanatic, or you spend a lot of time around passionate beer fans, then there will often be a whole load of specific terms that you hear thrown about.
+If you’re a bit of a beer fanatic, or you spend a lot of time around fellow craft beer enthusiasts, then there will often be a whole load of specific terms that you hear thrown about.

-To answer the question simply, beer lacing is the name given to the residue that gets left on inside your glass from all the foam.
+To answer the question simply, beer lacing is the name given to the delicate patterns of residue that get left inside your beer glass from all the white foam.

 As you drink, the foamy head of the beer goes lower and lower.
 As it does this, it leaves behind more ghostly white residue on the inside of the glass.